prestonfitz/Fitzgerald_Code_Challenge/README.txt

 Improper inputs:
 -Spaces - x
--Characters not in the list
+-Characters not in the list - x
 -Characters that aren't allowed to lead (listed in step 4) -Too many characters in a row (not listed in directions, but nice)